-AcuRite is likely one of the world’s most prolific weather station manufacturers.
-Chances are you’ve seen at least one model at your local retailer: retailers like Walmart, Target, and the Home Depot sometimes sell either the AcuRite 3 in 1 or 5 in 1 weather station or even both in their brick-and-mortar stores.
+AcuRite is likely one of the world’s most prolific weather instrument manufacturers.
+Chances are you’ve seen at least one model at your local retailer: retailers like Walmart, Target and the Home Depot sometimes sell either the AcuRite 3 in 1 or 5 in 1 weather stations (or both) in their brick-and-mortar stores.

-To answer this, the company introduced the AcuRite Atlas, a higher-end personal weather station, and has often been rumored to be working on the AcuRite Atlas Elite.
-They’re definitely a step up from previous models.
+To answer this, AcuRite introduced the Atlas, a higher-end station, and has often been rumored to be working on the Atlas Elite.
+They’re a step up from previous models.
 We’re also big fans of the AcuRite app, which is arguably one of the best weather apps on the market right now.

 Let’s get started with a few questions we frequently hear from readers.

-What is the difference between the AcuRite weather station models?
+What is the difference between the AcuRite weather stations?

 The AcuRite Notos is the cheapest model.
-The station does not measure wind direction or rainfall but does measure temperature, humidity, and wind speed, along with barometric pressure.
-The AcuRite Iris includes all of the measurements above and adds a rain gauge and a wind vane for wind direction, while the Atlas adds UV and light intensity (lux) and optional lightning detection.
+The station does not measure wind direction or rainfall but measures indoor and outdoor temperature, humidity, wind speed, and barometric pressure.
+The AcuRite Iris includes all of the measurements above and adds a rain gauge and a wind vane for wind direction, while the Atlas further adds UV and light intensity (lux) and optional lightning detection.
 We have a comparison chart for you later in this blog post.

 Who should buy the AcuRite Notos?

-The AcuRite Notos, formerly known as the Acurite 3 in 1 weather station, is best for those with limited space and those who might need wind speed data instead of the typical digital thermometer.
-We’d recommend it for purely casual use — those looking for better accuracy are better served by the Iris or Atlas.
+The AcuRite Notos, formerly known as the 3 in 1, is best for those with limited space and might need wind speed data instead of the typical digital thermometer.
+We’d recommend it for purely casual use and general weather information — those looking for better accuracy are better served by the Iris or Atlas.
 The Notos is not internet-connectable and requires batteries to operate.

 Who should buy the AcuRite Iris?

-The AcuRite Iris, formerly known as the Acurite 5 in 1 weather station, is best for general use.
+The AcuRite Iris, formerly known as the 5 in 1, is best for general use.
 This is a great entry-level station, and AcuRite offers several models.
-We recommend the model with the better console and AcuRite Access for connectivity, but you should also consider the Ambient Weather WS-2902C if you’re considering the Iris.
+We recommend the model with the better console and the Access base station for connectivity, but you should also consider the Ambient Weather WS-2902C if you consider the Iris.

 Who should buy the AcuRite Atlas?

-The AcuRite Atlas is the company’s most advanced weather station.
+The AcuRite Atlas is the company’s most advanced model.
 It adds an optional UV and light intensity sensor, and it is capable of adding lightning detection.
 The indoor display is also really nice.
 If you’re considering the Atlas, select the model with the Wi-Fi console and the optional lightning detection.
 This package is cheaper than the Ambient Weather WS-5000.

 Are AcuRite weather stations accurate?

-We often get questions as to the accuracy of AcuRite weather stations.
-In our experience, we’ve found AcuRite weather stations’ accuracy to score below their competitors, with the notable exception being the AcuRite Atlas.
-The Atlas is currently the only station that we recommend, although the Iris is an attractive alternative to the WS-2902C.
+We often get questions as to the accuracy of AcuRite products.
+In our experience, we’ve found AcuRite’s accuracy to score below their competitors, with the notable exception being the Atlas.
+The Atlas is currently the only station we recommend, although the Iris is an attractive alternative to the WS-2902C.

 What happened to the AcuRite Atlas Elite?

-When AcuRite first announced the AcuRite Atlas several years ago, they also announced the AcuRite Atlas Elite.
+When AcuRite first announced the AcuRite Atlas several years ago, they also announced the Atlas Elite.
 At the time, the console was billed as a competitor to the Davis Vantage Pro2.
 Among the rumored features were built-in UV, light, lightning sensors, and “professional grade housing and instruments.”
-While the Atlas Elite has disappeared from AcuRite’s site, we’re told it is still in development.
+While the Atlas Elite has disappeared from the company’s site, we’re told it is still in development.

-Can I connect my AcuRite weather station to the internet?
+Can you connect AcuRite weather stations to the internet?

 Should I wait for the AcuRite Atlas Elite?

 We wouldn’t recommend it.
-AcuRite hasn’t provided any timeline for the AcuRite Atlas Elite’s release, so it might still be months, if not years before it appears.
-We’d recommend purchasing the AcuRite Atlas instead.
+AcuRite hasn’t provided any timeline for the Atlas Elite’s release, so it might still be months, if not years, before it appears.
+We’d recommend purchasing the Atlas instead.

 AcuRite weather station comparison